 Raigad is famed as the erstwhile capital of Chathrapati Sivaji.
 The rich heritage, rocky terrain and ancient monuments are a few factors that make Raigad a must-visit travel destination.
 Raigad also serves as a major getaway from Mumbai and Pune for vacationers looking for various travel themes such as hill stations, rock climbing, forts, palaces, lakes, etc. The natural splendor along with architectural marvel wins the heart of visitors and leaves them awestruck.

-How to Reach Raigad
+How to Reach Raigad from Pune

 As there is no railway station in Raigad, Veer is the nearest railway station to reach Raigad from Mumbai.
 At the railway station, there are cabs and taxis available for hire.